tldr-pages/tldr/pages/linux/btrfs-filesystem.md

 `sudo btrfs filesystem show {{path/to/btrfs_mount}}`

-- Defragment a single file on a btrfs filesystem (avoid while a deduplication agent is running):
+- Defragment a single file on a btrfs filesystem (avoid while a de-duplication agent is running):

 `sudo btrfs filesystem defragment -v {{path/to/file}}`